CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 **UPDATE:** See that "few" above?
 Miiight be a bit of an understatement.

 Much like what we talked about for our STEINS;GATE Steam Patch version 2.0, we gained experience over the years, our team got bigger, and our ambitions higher.
-So here it is, finally—the major update to our CHAOS;CHILD Steam Patch.
+So here it is, finally—the major update to our CHAOS;CHILD Improvement Patch.
 With all the places our CHAOS;HEAD NOAH translation has gone, we were bound to revise CHAOS;CHILD at some point; the two games are very tightly connected, after all.
 As our work on NOAH progressed, we found more and more parallels, more evident thematic progression, and just... more in general.
 It wouldn’t be an exaggeration to say this patch has an amount of work and thought put into it comparable to our ROBOTICS;NOTES ELITE Steam Patch, but with far less crunch this time, we promise.

 So, without further ado, we welcome you back to Chaos World.